 If you or someone you know is interested in participating and need more information or would like to schedule via phone or email, please Contact Us.

-After you make an appointment, we will be in touch to confirm the interview time, date, and location as well as answer any questions you might have.
+After you make an appointment, we will be in touch to schedule your focus group interview time, date, and location as well as answer any questions you might have.

-If you know someone who may be interested in participating … please consider telling them about this study and giving them the link to the project’s website, where they can find all of this information by clicking on the "Participate" link.
+If you know someone who may be interested in participating … please consider telling them about this study and giving them the link to the project’s website, where they can find all of this information here on our Participate page.